-During the brief summer-like weather in February, 2017 Constitution‘s refurbished eagle was installed on her stern.
+During the brief summer-like weather in February 2017, Constitution‘s refurbished eagle was installed on the stern.

-When USS Constitution arrived at the Charlestown Navy Yard on September 20, 1897, one month before her 100th anniversary, she didn’t look like “Old Ironsides”.
-A large house covered her upper deck and she was devoid of the things that marked her as a War of 1812-era frigate – she had neither rig nor guns.
-The ship did arrive in Boston, however, with some furniture belowdecks in her cabins.
-A rather haphazard assortment of “secretary bureaus” were aboard, likely brought on during her receiving ship days at the Portsmouth Naval Shipyard when there were offices and living quarters above and below.
+When USS Constitution arrived at the Charlestown Navy Yard on September 20, 1897, one month before the ship’s 100th anniversary, it didn’t look like “Old Ironsides.”
+A large house covered the upper deck and it was devoid of the things that marked the ship as a War of 1812-era frigate; it had neither rig nor guns.
+The ship did arrive in Boston, however, with some furniture belowdecks in the cabins.
+A rather haphazard assortment of “secretary bureaus” were aboard, likely brought on during its receiving ship days at the Portsmouth Naval Shipyard when there were offices and living quarters above and below.